HaoYuLiu0725/LKM_Motor/README.md

 ### Single motor control
 [single_motor_control.ino](examples/single_motor_control/single_motor_control.ino)
 The example of single motor control
-This example will control the motor turning from 0 to 60 degree, and then from 60 degree turn back to 0 degree.
+This example will control the motor turning from 0 to 60 degree, 60 to 0 degree, 0 to -60 degree, and then from -60 degree turn back to 0 degree.

 ### Multi motor control
 [multi_motor_control.ino](examples/multi_motor_control/multi_motor_control.ino)